mlgordon/vpc/errors.md

 **Message**: Exceeded limit of remoting rules per security group.

 Adding another rule refering to a remote security group would exceed the limit of remoting rules per security group.
-The quotas per resource are given in [Quotas and limits for VPC](https://{DomainName}/docs/infrastructure/vpc?topic=vpc-quotas#security-groups-quotas){: new_window}.
+The quotas per resource are specified in [Quotas and limits for VPC](https://{DomainName}/docs/infrastructure/vpc?topic=vpc-quotas#security-groups-quotas){: new_window}.

 ## security_group_rules_per_sg_exceeded
 **Message**: Exceeded limit of rules per security group.

 Adding a rule would exceed the limit of rules per security group.
-The quotas per resource are given in [Quotas and limits for VPC](https://{DomainName}/docs/infrastructure/vpc?topic=vpc-quotas#security-groups-quotas){: new_window}.
+The quotas per resource are specified in [Quotas and limits for VPC](https://{DomainName}/docs/infrastructure/vpc?topic=vpc-quotas#security-groups-quotas){: new_window}.
 Evaulate your strategy and consider creating another security group.

 ## security_group_sgs_per_interface_exceeded
 **Message**: Exceeded limit of security groups per interface.

 Attaching this interface to another security group would exceed the limit of security groups per interface.
-The quotas per resource are given in [Quotas and limits for VPC](https://{DomainName}/docs/infrastructure/vpc?topic=vpc-quotas#security-groups-quotas){: new_window}.
+The quotas per resource are specified in [Quotas and limits for VPC](https://{DomainName}/docs/infrastructure/vpc?topic=vpc-quotas#security-groups-quotas){: new_window}.
 Evaulate your strategy and consider adding rules to an existing security group.

 ## security_group_type_code_invalid_protocol